 Solar helps foster a sustainable brand image

 Solar panels are a visible signal that your company is committed to sustainability and a clean energy future.
 How companies and corporations are responding to environmental responsibility is an increasingly important issue; by taking action to support clean, renewable energy, companies can signal to potential customers that they care about more than just turning a profit.
-Installing solar is a great way to generate positive buzz with stakeholders and the local community.
+Installing commercial grade solar is a great way to generate positive buzz with stakeholders and the local community.

 Installing solar supports the local economy